A. Armstrong Farm

-The A. Armstrong Farm was a historic farm located at Hockessin, New Castle County, Delaware.
+The A. Armstrong Farm was a historic farm located at Hockessin, Delaware, United States.
 The property included two contributing buildings.
 They were a log house with a stone addition added in the 1830s, and a frame tri-level stone and frame barn (c.
 1830s).
 The stuccoed log section was three bays wide, and it had a two-story, two bay stone wing.
 The farm house and barn were demolished before 2002.

 It was added to the National Register of Historic Places in 1986.